rainforestapp/heroku.json/README.md

 __For app creators:__ Include a heroku.json file in your project root to make running your app on Heroku as simple as ```heroku bootstrap```.

-__For hackers:__ Setup any project with a heroku.json file with a single command.
+__For hackers:__ Configure and run any app with a heroku.json file on Heroku using a single command.

 ## Installation